thingsdb/ThingsDocs/v0/content/collection-api/mod_type/mod.md

 -------- | ---- | -----------
 type_name | str | Name of the Type where the property has to be removed from.
-`'mod'` | str | Passing this argument will result in a *Modify* action. property_name | str | Name of the property that has to be removed. property_type | str | Type of the property that has to be modified.
+`'mod'` | str | Passing this argument will result in a *Modify* action. property_name | str | Name of the property that has to be modified. property_type | str | New definition of the property that has to be modified.

 ### Return value